catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/assets/tracking_issue.md

 Image stacks (spine density) like figure 2 but they come in a different format as they come from confocal microscopy.
 - [x] Build needed interfaces [Nikon Image Stack Interface](https://github.com/catalystneuro/surmeier-lab-to-nwb/pull/13)
 - [ ] Conversion script
-- [ ] Add icephys table hierarchical structure (N/A - no electrophysiology)
 - [ ] Double check metadata
 - [ ] Inspector
 - [ ] Upload data